guinartm/DAM19-1/Assignment 1.md

 ## Conclusion

-With the information provided after running the Mann-Withney/Wilcoxon test, whe can affirm that the distribution of both samples is not the same.
-In September there is a statistically significant decrease in the number of errors compared to August.
-We decided to reject the nulle hypothesis in favor of the alternative hypothesis, so we consider the payment of the bonus relevant.
+With the information provided after running the Mann-Withney/Wilcoxon test, we can confirm that the distribution of both samples is not the same.
+In September, there is statistically a significant decrease in the number of errors compared to August.
+We decided to reject the nulle hypothesis in favor of the alternative hypothesis, so we consider the bonus payment should be established to the IT department.